anhtranquang/lab-cluster/README.md

     ```
     You should see at least one pod in a `Running` state.

-4.  **Install Argo CD:**
+5.  **Install Argo CD:**
     We will use Helm to install Argo CD into its own namespace.
     ```bash
     helm repo add argo [https://argoproj.github.io/argo-helm](https://argoproj.github.io/argo-helm)
     helm repo update
-    helm install argocd charts/argo-cd --namespace argocd --create-namespace --wait
+    helm install argocd . --namespace argocd --create-namespace --wait
     ```
     * `helm repo add argo https://argoproj.github.io/argo-helm`: Adds the Argo CD Helm chart repository.
     * `helm repo update`: Updates the list of available charts from the added repositories.
-    * `helm install argocd charts/argo-cd --namespace argocd --create-namespace --wait`: Installs the Argo CD chart into the `argocd` namespace, creating the namespace if it doesn't exist, and waits for the installation to complete.
+    * `helm install argocd . --namespace argocd --create-namespace --wait`: Installs the Argo CD chart into the `argocd` namespace, creating the namespace if it doesn't exist, and waits for the installation to complete.

-5.  **Apply Ingress for Argo CD:**
+6.  **Apply Ingress for Argo CD:**
-    This step configures an Ingress resource to expose the Argo CD UI.
+    This step configures an Ingress resource to expose the Argo CD UI. **Ensure the `host` value in `bootstrap-manifests/argocd-ingress.yaml` matches the hostname you configured in your `/etc/hosts` file (e.g., `argocd.local`).**
     ```bash
     kubectl apply -f bootstrap-manifests/argocd-ingress.yaml -n argocd
     ```
-    *Note: Ensure your `bootstrap-manifests/argocd-ingress.yaml` is configured correctly for your environment, especially the `host` value.*

-6.  **Login to Argo CD:**
+7.  **Login to Argo CD:**
     To access the Argo CD UI, you'll need the initial administrator password.
 Retrieve it using the following command:
     ```bash
     kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
     ```
     This command fetches the secret, extracts the password (which is base64 encoded), and decodes it.

-    You can then access the Argo CD UI through the hostname specified in your `bootstrap-manifests/argocd-ingress.yaml` file (e.g., `argocd.example.com` if that's what you configured).
+    You can then access the Argo CD UI by navigating to the hostname you configured in your `/etc/hosts` file (e.g., `http://argocd.local`).
 The username is `admin` and the password is the one you retrieved.

 ## Repository Contents